Can you think of a major business without a logo? Bet you can’t!

 Are you cheaper than your competition?
 Faster?
 Closer?
 More technical?
 Less technical?
 Hipper?
 More Laid-back?
 No matter what your answers to these questions, it is essential that you recognize and capitalize on these crucial differences in your marketing.

 Analyze Your Competition and the Marketplace

-Have the wisdom to learn from your competition who aren’t doing particularly well and the humility to borrow ideas from those who are killing it!
+Have the wisdom to learn from your competition who aren’t doing particularly well and the humility to borrow approaches from those who are killing it!
 While you’re at it, consider what makes your products or services more appealing than what they offer.
 Bring that information to the discussion with your graphic artist(s).

 “Good artists borrow.
 Great artists steal.” – Pablo Picasso (or was it someone else…)